kyrarae/fish-ssh-agent/README.md

 Utility functions to start your ssh agent when using fish shell.
-You will only need to run `ssh-add` and type your password once, after the running ssh_agent should do the work for you.
+You will only need to run `ssh-add` and type your password once, after that running `ssh-agent` should do the work for you.

 ## Installation